loopstudio/loop-studio-guides/javascript/README.md

 ## Arrow Functions

-  * When you must use an anonymous function (as when passing an inline callback), use arrow function notation.
+  * When you must use an anonymous function (as when passing an inline callback), use arrow function notation. eslint: [`prefer-arrow-callback`](https://eslint.org/docs/rules/prefer-arrow-callback.html), [`arrow-spacing`](https://eslint.org/docs/rules/arrow-spacing.html)

     > Why?
 It creates a version of the function that executes in the context of `this`, which is usually what you want, and is a more concise syntax.